Brandon McIlwain

-Brandon McIlwain (born May 31, 1998) is an American professional baseball outfielder in the New York Mets organization.
+Brandon Fitzgerald McIlwain (born May 31, 1998) is an American professional baseball outfielder for the Grosseto Baseball Club of the Italian Baseball League (IBL).
 A multi-sport athlete, he played both college baseball and college football at the University of South Carolina and the University of California, Berkeley.

 High school career

 McIlwain attended Council Rock High School North in Newtown, Bucks County, Pennsylvania.
 He played both baseball and football in high school.
 During his high school football career, he had 10,157 yards (6,480 passing, 3,677 rushing) of total offense and 123 total touchdowns (56 passing, 67 rushing).
 McIlwain committed to the University of South Carolina to play college football and college baseball.
 He was also a top prospect for the 2016 Major League Baseball draft, but opted to attend college.

 College career

 Football

 As a true freshman at South Carolina in 2016, McIlwain played in eight games and made three starts.
 He made his first career start against East Carolina University, throwing for 195 yards and rushing for 34 with two touchdowns.
 He finished the year with 600 passing yards with two passing touchdowns and one interception and 127 rushing yards with two touchdowns.
 McIlwain redshirted in 2017.

-McIlwain transferred to the University of California, Berkley in 2017.
+McIlwain transferred to the University of California, Berkeley in 2017.
 After sitting out his first year due to transfer rules, he played in 10 games with two starts in 2018.
 For the season, he passed for 763 yards with two touchdowns and eight interceptions and added 403 rushing yards with four touchdowns.
 He left the football team in 2019 to focus on his baseball career.